Tom-Bom-badil/samson_trovis_557x/readme.md

 ------------

-Information on the Samson Trovis 557x gheating controller series and how to connect it to modbus.
+Information on the Samson Trovis 557x heating controller series and how to connect it to modbus.

 The [Wiki](https://github.com/Tom-Bom-badil/samson_trovis_557x/wiki) (German only) is a good starting point.